Table of content

-The key takeaways from this chapter include general guidelines for formulating questions and different types of questions that you can use in your questionnaires.
+The key takeaways from this chapter include general guidelines for formulating effective survey questions and different types of questions that you can use in your questionnaires.
 Be sure to keep these questions in mind when creating your survey.

 This section will give you examples of how the best in the business go about creating their surveys.